 Over-the-counter (OTC) and prescription medications are often used to manage pain.
-However, for many people, a combination of treatments is most effective for relieving chronic pain.
+However, for many people, a combination of treatments is most effective.

 Medications may be combined with: